-Admission from a BC Community College, University College, and Yukon College
+Admission from a BC College, University, and Yukon College

-University Transfer Programs Including Associate in Arts or Science Degrees
+University Transfer Programs Including Associate of Arts or Science Degrees

 To meet admission requirements, the cumulative grade point average (CGPA) on all transferable courses attempted must be at least 2.0 or C (63-66.9%).
 While all courses attempted are included in the calculation of a student's admission GPA, no transfer credit will be awarded for any course with a grade of less than 0.67 or D- (50-52.9%).